 Category 1 – Creation or Adaptation

-- 3 grants for creation or adaptation of an OER textbook or ancillary materials and its subsequent use in class- $10,000 each.
+- 3 grants for creation or adaptation of an OER textbook or ancillary materials and its subsequent use in class- maximum $10,000 each.
 For examples of Ryerson’s OER textbooks, see the list of books on the Library’s publishing site

 Category 2 – Public Domain Text Annotation